project-akri/akri/docs/user-guide.md

    --set useLatestContainers=true
 ```

-Starting in v0.4.0, Akri will support two Agents, one that includes all supported Discovery Handlers and one without any
+Before v0.4.0, all of Akri's Discovery Handlers were embedded in the Agent.
+As more Discovery Handlers are added to
+Akri, this will become unsustainable and cause the Agent to have a larger footprint than oftentimes necessary (if only
+one of the many Discovery Handlers is being leveraged).
+Starting in v0.4.0, Akri is starting the transition to mainly
+supporting an Agent image without any embedded Discovery Handlers, which will be the image used by Akri's Helm chart by
-embedded Discovery Handlers.
-By default, the latter one will be used and the required Discovery Handlers can be deployed
+default.
+The required Discovery Handlers can be deployed as DaemonSets by setting `<discovery handler
-as DaemonSets by setting `<discovery handler name>.discovery.enabled=true` when installing Akri.
-To instead use the
+name>.discovery.enabled=true` when installing Akri, as explained in the [user flow](#installing-akri-flow).
+To instead
-Agent with embedded udev, OPC UA, and ONVIF Discovery Handlers, set `agent.full=true`.
+use the previous strategy of an Agent image with embedded udev, OPC UA, and ONVIF Discovery Handlers, set
+`agent.full=true`.

 To see which version of the **akri** and **akri-dev** Helm charts are stored locally, run  `helm inspect chart akri-helm-charts/akri` and `helm inspect chart akri-helm-charts/akri-dev`, respectively.